Location: Orpington – Kent

 “I fully recommend Portable Facilities to any school that are looking to replace a mobile on their school site.
 Although it is a ‘refurbished’ building and only costs a fraction of a new one, it doesn’t feel refurbished at all!

 From the initial meeting through to planning permission and snagging Richard and his team were exemplary.
-I never felt like just another customer to Portable Facilities, instead we felt like a team from the very beginning.
+I never felt like just another customer to Portable Facilities, instead, we felt like a team from the very beginning.
 There were no surprise bills or added items that weren’t previously discussed and if anything Richard was always trying to keep costs low for the school.
 Richard made sure everything was of the highest standard and dealt with any emergencies that so often crop up with projects like this.

-What we have been left with as a school is a modern, fully compliant and all around better environment for our Intervention classes to take place with the children of Gray’s Farm Primary Academy!”
+What we have been left with as a school is a modern, fully compliant and all-around better environment for our Intervention classes to take place with the children of Gray’s Farm Primary Academy!”

-Portable Facilities and the School Business Manager arranged a meeting at the School and from this discussion it became clear that the best option would be a fully refurbished modular classroom meeting all current building and Ofsted regulations including BB93.
+Portable Facilities and the School Business Manager arranged a meeting at the School and from this discussion, it became clear that the best option would be a fully refurbished modular classroom meeting all current building and Ofsted regulations including BB93.

-The School also wanted Portable Facilities to project manage the contract in its entirety from initial planning application, CAD drawings, Building Control Submissions, Temporary Roadways, Groundworks, Crane Hire, Installation of Refurbished Mobile classroom and lastly construction of external ramps and steps.
+The School also wanted Portable Facilities to project manage the contract in its entirety from the initial planning application, CAD drawings, Building Control Submissions, Temporary Roadways, Groundworks, Crane Hire, Installation of Refurbished Mobile classroom and lastly construction of external ramps and steps.

 In early July planning permission was granted and works could begin, firstly we had to protect the playground from construction traffic so 320m of temporary roadway was delivered and installed across the school playground.
 Once this roadway was installed demolishing commenced of the existing dilapidated mobile classroom.